Asphalt Anchor Installation Guide

 - Brush - Thoroughly clean hole with nylon tube brush

-- Pour - Fill hole with adhesive (EPX2 or EPX3)
+- Pour - Fill hole roughly 2/3 to the top with adhesive (EPX2 or EPX3)

-- Hammer - Insert anchor with up/down motion until flush
+- Hammer - Insert anchor with twisting motion until flush

 - Top Up - Ensure adhesive reaches surface around anchor head